SymbyTech/teensy-dual-motor-control-system/TESTING_GUIDE.md

 # Let run for 2 minutes

 Command: +
+# Increase speed to 1500

+# Let run for 2 minutes

+Command: +
-# Increase speed
+# Increase speed to 2000

-# Let run for 2 minutes each at different speeds
+# Let run for 2 minutes at different speeds
 ```

 **Monitor**: